waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 17. **Push boulder at (12, 16) DOWN**
 18. **Push boulder at (12, 17) LEFT**
 19. **Push boulder at (11, 17) LEFT**

+## B. Future Tasks
+- Systematically test the passability of all defeated trainers in Victory Road to confirm which ones act as impassable obstacles.